Graduate School of Education

 The Graduate School of Education (GSE) has a wide range of comprehensive programs leading to degrees and licensure.
 It is authorized by the Oregon Teacher Standards and Practices Commission to recommend teacher education and specialist candidates for both initial licenses and added endorsements.

 † Because licensure rules are controlled by the Oregon Teacher Standards and Practices Commission, it is possible that licensure requirements may change.
-All persons expecting to be recommended for initial or continuing licenses should consult with an adviser or contact the Graduate School of Education Licensure Office, 503-725-4758.
+All persons expecting to be recommended for initial (preliminary) or continuing (professional) licenses should consult with an adviser or contact the Graduate School of Education Licensure Office, 503-725-4758.

 The school welcomes all students to join in helping us reach our mission: “preparing professionals to meet our diverse communities’ lifelong educational needs.”
 The faculty and staff are committed to the following guiding principles as we strive to fulfill our mission:

 - We create and sustain educational environments that serve all students and address diverse needs.

 - We encourage and model exemplary programs and practices across the life span.